ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5A Travel and Expense Reimbursement Policy.md

-If they so desire and have no other funding mechanism to support this, Program Committee and ESIP Board members will receive *de facto* support to attend the ESIP Winter and Summer Meetings.
+If they so desire and have no other funding mechanism to support this, Program Committee and ESIP Board members will receive *de facto* support to attend the ESIP January and July Meetings.
 In addition, ESIP provides travel to the Student Fellows, FUNDing Friday winners according to their positions.